How do I get started?

 What do you suggest as a weekly Menu Plan?

-I have designed a Plant Powered Recipes & 7-Day Menu Plan that provides full insight & weekly meal preparation tips to make it super easy peasy for you to enjoy Almost Raw Vegan meals.
-The Menu Plan includes recipes for breakfast, lunch, dinner & snack for a whole week.
+I have designed a Plant-Powered 7-Day Meal Plan that provides full insight & weekly meal preparation tips to make it super easy peasy for you to enjoy Almost Raw Vegan meals.
+The 7-Day Meal Plan includes recipes for breakfast, lunch, dinner & snack for a whole week.
+If you are looking for something more long-term that will get you eating ‘almost raw’ vegan for LIFE ~ my 21-Day Raw Food RECHARGE may be what you are looking for, it’s an in depth program that includes meal plans, shopping lists, even shows you how to meal plan yourself so you become self sufficient and equipped to continue on your own! 🙂 You can learn more about it here!

 Do you have a Question?